-Visit our web page at siumed.edu/studentaffairs.
+Visit our web page by clicking here.

 Financial Aid

 SIU School of Medicine offers a high-quality, high-value education to its students.
 We are in the top 25% in affordability of all US and Canadian allopathic medical schools.
 Consider the average costs of other Illinois medical schools: